 Canadian Embassy in the Netherlands

-Yes, some vaccines are recommended or required for Netherlands.
-The PHAC and WHO recommend the following vaccinations for Netherlands: COVID-19, hepatitis A, hepatitis B, meningitis, polio, measles, mumps and rubella (MMR), Tdap (tetanus, diphtheria and pertussis), chickenpox, shingles, pneumonia and influenza.
+Yes, some vaccines are recommended or required for the Netherlands.
+The PHAC and WHO recommend the following vaccinations for the Netherlands: hepatitis A, polio, rabies, hepatitis B, influenza, pneumonia, meningitis, chickenpox, shingles, Tdap (tetanus, diphtheria and pertussis) and measles, mumps and rubella (MMR).

 See the bullets below to learn more about some of these key immunizations: